 I am now thinking about my summer in Japan, and it was a beauty.
 Those long days were beautiful and allowed me to truly experience what it was to be completely free –

-Fall 2009 – Early Winter 2009 The fall season was one of changes.
+Fall 2009 – Early Winter 2009 The fall season was one of many changes.
 The spring flowers and green summer leaves were now transitioning into more serious and mellow colors, and so was my life.
 But far from being a sad transitioning phase, it was yet another season of happiness and love.
 Although I missed my life in Japan, and the freedom I felt there, after some stumbles and lessons I learned that I could be free and truly happy anywhere.
 I did not need to be at a particular place to allow myself to be happy, optimistic, and free.
 I enjoyed the company of my friends, and I was able to strengthen my special relationship, which had bloomed during the Spring.
 I was also able to reconnect with friends and find a job, the job I had been asking for – a job that would allow me to transition from engineering to a more business-y job.
-This would will allow me to solve problems while interacting with others and to make a big impact in organizations.
+This would allow me to solve problems while interacting with others and to make a big impact in organizations.

 The late fall and early winter greeted me with snow in mid-October and then some brutal cold.
 This was before my travels to warm (almost hot) Puerto Rico.
 Just as I moved physically in the world, allowing me to escape the cold weather and embrace warmth, I learned this year that when everything seems cold around me, in my surrounding emotional world, I can transform my thoughts and my reality to keep my heart warm.
 I can always choose to irradiate happiness and love, and not to let the coldness and bitterness in the air infect me.
-There is always a way, if I believe, and it is that way that I will always keep my life open to.
+There is always a way if I believe, and it is that way that I will always keep my life open to.

 Concluding Remarks –

-I am happy, and have learned to be happier.
-This year has allowed me to transform my life mentally and emotionally, and helped me become stronger and better.
+I am happy and have learned to be happier.
+This year has allowed me to transform my life mentally and emotionally and helped me become stronger and better.
 I will always strive for better, but will never stop enjoying the present, this very moment I am living.
 There will never be a better moment to be truly happy than NOW.